mleoking/PhET/util/licensing/readme.txt

 To start, launch edu.colorado.phet.licensing.DependencyReport with an arg of the absolute path to trunk, or modify your working copy of Config to contain this information.
 (May also require your working directory be set to simulations-java).

+To annotate resources used in a simulation, place a license.txt in each subdirectory (recursively) of the sim's data directory; it should have an entry for each file in that directory (see glaciers example below).

 Here is a supported grammar defined by AnnotationParser: resource file = (line \n)* line = comment | annotation